Skip to main content

 Since stress/strain is a constant relationship for any given material, we can use that relationship just as the elongation change measurements were used previously.

 Now, however, the strain can be detected from strain gages applied directly to the outside surface of the bolt or by having a hole drilled in the center of the bolt and the strain gage installed internally.
-The output from these gages need instrumentation to convert the gage electrical measurement method.
+The output from these gages needs instrumentation to convert the gage electrical measurement method.
 It is, however, an expensive method and not always practical.

 Turn of the Nut

 The nut turn method also utilizes change in bolt length.
 In theory, one bolt revolution (360° rotation) should increase the bolt length by the thread pitch.
 There are at least two variables, however, which influence this relationship.
 First, until a snug joint is obtained, no bolt elongation can be measured.
 The snugging produces a large variation in preload.
-Second, joint compression is also taking place so the relative stiffnesses of the joint and bolt influences the load obtained.
+Second, joint compression is also taking place so the relative stiffnesses of the joint and bolt influence the load obtained.

-Read more details at Unbrako's web site
+Read more details at Unbrako's website

 Comments